colinangusmackay/family-tree/gedcom-info/sources/@34218473@-1946-cumming,-ann-statutory-registers-deaths-047-11-.md

 Date |
 Responsible Agency | National Records Scotland
 Filed by Entry |
-References |
+References | 1946 D

 ## Text

-> 1946 DEATHS in the District of Dornoch inthe County of Suthrland
+> 1946 DEATHS in the District of Dornoch in the County of Sutherland
 >
 > <br/>
 >